lastingParadox/ff-site/archive-to-markdown/md/ff2/17-take-two.md

 **Jelsafan0** _(04-Sep-18 04:10 PM)_

-> my Fire can’t be extinguished.
+> My fire can’t be extinguished.

+_Iris gives Dread a proud smirk._

-> it’s dangerous....
+> It’s dangerous...

 **Enchantingtable2013** _(04-Sep-18 04:10 PM)_

+_Matieu crosses his legs, his body tingling from Iris's badassery._

 > My burning love for you can't be extinguished.
 > It's dangerous...

 **Jelsafan0** _(04-Sep-18 04:10 PM)_

+_Iris's mouth quivers and she brings her fireball to Matieu's face._

-> WHAT THE HECK MATIEU
+> WHAT THE HECK, MATIEU?!

 **RPretribution** _(04-Sep-18 04:10 PM)_

 > What if I used a fire extinguisher?

+_Garrick wink wonks._

 **Enchantingtable2013** _(04-Sep-18 04:10 PM)_

 > What?

+_Matieu shrugs like a cliche comic relief character._

 **Jelsafan0** _(04-Sep-18 04:10 PM)_